onionpancakes/henge/README.md

 ## Keywords as props

 Use keywords as css selector style props.
 Keywords are parsed into tokens.
 Tokens beginning with `#` are treated as ids.
 Tokens beginning with `.` are treated as classes.
+Tokens are processed into id and classes at **compile** time.

 ```clojure
 (t/compile [:div :#app.foo.bar])